Hong Kong woman loses HK$180 million in online love scam

-An elderly Kong Kong woman has become the biggest victim of an online scam in the island’s history, losing HK$180 million (US$22.9 million) to a man she’d never met.
+An elderly Hong Kong woman has become the biggest victim of an online scam in the city’s history, losing HK$180 million (US$22.9 million) to a man she’d never met.

 The 66-year-old called police in August, seeking help to recover money she sent to her “online boyfriend” over a period of four years.